-Formally trained as an Americanist, a rhetorician and a writing specialist, Professor Assif's research focuses primarily on composition pedagogy and Arab women writers.
 Pr.
+Assif has taught a variety of undergraduate and graduate writing and literature courses.
+Her research focuses primarily on writing studies, composition pedagogy and Arab women writers.
+Pr.
 Assif signed with Oxford University Press to publish a new textbook, Beyond the Five Paragraph Essay (expected release in 2021); she is also finishing up the first critical database about Arab women’s writings.
 Both manuscripts showcase writing productions by some of Pr.
 Assif’s undergraduate students.
 Her other publications have appeared in tens of journals and anthologies, such as The International Journal of Arts and Science, The International Journal of Comparative Literature and Transnational Studies, The International Journal of Arts and Sciences, the online WorldWide Forum of Education and Culture, Diversity and the Challenges of Global Higher Education, Pennsylvania Notes, Text Matters: A Journal of Literature, Theory and Culture.
 She is also the Associate Editor of different journals whose focus range between comparative literature, transnational studies, education, and cultural linguistics.
-Professor Assif has just finished the first critical database about Arab women’s writings, scheduled to be launched online in the summer of 2019.
-She is also currently working on two manuscripts.
-The first is a textbook entitled, Writing about Literature: A Portable Guide.
-Its main focus is to discuss the nuts and bolts of academic writing about literature in an accessible language.
-Her second book, Teaching First-Year Composition: A Manual, is geared towards both experienced and new teachers of first-year composition and combines both practical and research-based recommendations for designing and teaching first-year writing courses.

-Professor Assif's life calling is teaching, and she is honoured to have touched thousands of lives throughout her teaching career.
+Pr.
+Assif's life calling is teaching, and she is honoured to have touched thousands of lives throughout her teaching career.
 While her teaching philosophy is fluid, three main tenants shape most of her teaching decisions: the belief in every student's potential, the need for pedagogical innovation in the classroom, and higher education as a platform for equity and social justice.
 To this end, she believes that all students are equal partners in educational settings and strive to encourage students to participate by her side in prestigious conferences and different writing endeavours.

 American Literature; Ethnic Studies; Women’s Literatures; Trauma Studies; Composition Studies